Firasama29/firasama29.github.io/_posts/2024-03-25-getters-and-setters.md

 tags: [java, type-casting]
 ---

-# What are Getters and Setters in Java and Why Use Them?

 Getters and setters are simply methods that are commonly used in Java applications to access and modify private fields of a class.
 They are typically defined with the below syntax:

 ```java